martyjs/marty/docs/_api/stores/index.md

 });
 {% endhighlight %}

-<h4 id="rollback">Rollback</h4>
+<h3 id="rollback">Rollback</h3>

 There are a number of cases where it would be useful to be able to rollback an action (e.g. if you've optimistically added an entity to your locally store but the associated request to the server failed).

 To provide a rollback to an action handler, simply return a function from the action handler.
-If an [action is rolled back](/docs/actionCreators.html#dispatch), the function you return will be called.
+If an action is rolled back, the function you return will be called.

 {% highlight js %}
 var UsersStore = Marty.createStore({